 Controlling your acid reflux with diet and other treatment may help to prevent Barrett’s esophagus from getting worse.

 Your trigger foods for acid reflux might vary.
 Common foods that cause heartburn include fried foods, spicy foods, fatty foods, and some beverages.

 Here are some common foods to limit or avoid if you have acid reflux or Barrett’s esophagus:

 - french fries

 - processed meats

 - hot sauce

 Cigarette and hookah smoking irritates your esophagus and leads to ingestion of cancer-causing chemicals.
-According to several medical studies, smoking increases your risk for esophageal cancer by up to five times.
+According to research, smoking increases your risk for esophageal cancer by up to

 Considering other factors